sifive/wake/share/doc/wake/basic_wake_tutorial.md

   outputstr
 ```

-* Function incfirst takes a string and a character and replaces the first character of the string with the given character
+* Function incfirst takes a string and a character and replaces the first character of the string with the given character.
 ```
 def incfirst fullstring chrstr = explode fullstring | tail | prepend chrstr | cat
 ```